SAP/open-ux-tools/docs/tools-offline-instructions/README.md

 ### Node.js

-Download Node.js version 16.x.y from https://nodejs.org/en/download/releases/.
-At the time of writing this document this was https://nodejs.org/download/release/v16.20.0/.
+Download Node.js from https://nodejs.org/en/download/package-manager.
+We recommend a LTS version, at the time of writing this document this was https://nodejs.org/download/release/v16.20.0/.
 Install node on the connected system, but keep a copy, you will later need to copy the installer also to the isolated system and install it there.
 In case you do not have permissions to install software on the connected system, you can also download and extract the zip archive instead of the msi installer and do a manual setup[^1].

 [^1]: